 Slider (Cinevate Atlas)

-As long as you have a camera (and that includes a smartphone camera), lights, and a decent microphone, you can make a video.
+You can make a video if you have a camera (and that includes a smartphone camera), lights, and a decent microphone.

 When storyboarding our script, we drew heavily on scary movie tropes to create suspense and a feeling of unease.

-Extreme close-ups punch in on important details like the alerts on our character’s computer screen.
+Extreme close-ups punch in on essential details like our character’s computer screen alerts.

-Extreme wide shots highlight how alone our character is in this big, dark space.
+Extreme wide shots highlight our character’s alone in this big, dark space.
 It also creates a feeling of voyeurism.
 Is she being watched?

 The piece de resistance was our dolly zoom shot at the very end.
 (This one goes out to all the film nerds.)